aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/axes/primary-and-second-axis/_index.md

 // Access the first worksheet. const worksheet = workbook.getWorksheets().get(0);

-// Put the sample values used in a chart worksheet.getCells().get("A1").putValue("Region");
+// Put the sample values used in the chart worksheet.getCells().get("A1").putValue("Region");
 worksheet.getCells().get("A2").putValue("Peking");
 worksheet.getCells().get("A3").putValue("New York");